-While I do take pride in driving it and love getting the back-end to slide around corners, in the back of my mind I know I shouldn’t have spent so much on a car.
+While I do take pride in driving it and love getting the back-end to slide around corners, in the back of my mind I know I shouldn't have spent so much cash on a car.
 What was I thinking?!
 Why did I ever want to drive something as expensive as this auto?!

 Deciding To Splurge On My Car

 When I first bought my car about 6 years ago, my affiliate websites were going through their first peak.
 I was getting my biggest commission checks and I was on top of the world.
-After years of working at en entry level position, I was the definition of ‘new money’.
+After years of working at entry level position, I was the definition of "new money."
 I wanted to blow my money and show off my success.

 So after wrecking my old Acura, I thought I deserved an upgrade.
 And why not get the car I've been wanting since it came out?
 I figured I was making enough money to have it paid off within 2 or 3 years.